negar-rostamzadeh/Tensorflow_video_loader/README.md

 $ NV_GPU=<NUM GPU> NV_GPU=0,2 nvidia-docker run -it -v ~/projects/Tensorflow_video_loader/:/Tensorflow_video_loader/  -v /mnt/:/mnt/ -p 8894:8888 --name container-name img-dockername-video bash
 $ python Tensorflow_video_loader/ucf101/video_converter.py
 ```
-Note:

-# TODO List:
-1. Make a folder in ```/mnt/AIDATA``` as ucf101 and put all data related to ucf101 in an organized way there.
-2. Remove all the path which are refering to a directory which is not in AIDATA
-3. All dependencies which are needed should be added in Docker.
-Please test all your codes just with docker.